JerrySievert/terraformer-geostore-leveldb/README.md

 # LevelDB GeoStore for Terraformer

 This is an experimental LevelDB plugin got Terraformer's GeoStore.
-Should work in the browser with browserify.
+Should work in the browser with browserify (thanks @calvinmetcalf).

 ## Install